MichaelBonart/BachelorThesis/src/application/README.md

 # APPLICATION

-The files in this directory outline the application of our distance measure on on cross-sectional data of patients suffering from selected kinds of cancer as described in chapter 4 of the bachelor thesis.
+In 'genie16_analysis.ipynb' we apply our distance measure on on cross-sectional data of patients suffering from selected kinds of cancer as described in chapter 4 of the bachelor thesis.

 We analyze selected datasets from the top-level 'data/'- directory.